SAP-samples/teched2023-DA266/exercises/ex4/README.md

 ### Step by Step Solution Guide

-Similar to the previous approach create another chart to visualize the **Discount** per Product Category**
+Similar to the previous approach create another chart to visualize the **"Monthly Case Fill- 12 Month Trend"**

 1. 👉 Drag and drop from the left panel a **Chart** widget into the second container